 Clutter makes most of us uneasy.
 Even if it is unconscious, mess can play a large role in how we feel.
-Messy homes and messy work spaces can leave us feeling anxious, helpless, and overwhelmed.
+Messy homes and messy workspaces can leave us feeling anxious, helpless, and overwhelmed.

 Why?
-Clutter is stimulating – it overwhelms us with stimuli which make being calm near impossible.
+Clutter is stimulating – it overwhelms us with stimuli which makes being calm near impossible.
 Further, if we are trying to be productive, clutter distracts us by drawing our attention away from what we should be doing, which leads to stress as we become less productive.

 8. Social Media

-Twitter, Facebook and Instagram: who would have thought that these simple social networks could lead to so much distress and discomfort?
+Twitter, Facebook, and Instagram: who would have thought that these simple social networks could lead to so much distress and discomfort?
 And yet, social networks can make you aware of stressful situations in your friends’ lives, which make you more stressed about your own.
 What’s more, social networks like Facebook can encourage you to compare yourself to others, leading to dissatisfaction and distress.